 I have spent a lot of time investigating unusual places to stay and one that consistently come up during my research was Dog Bark Park in Cottonwood, Idaho.
 So, as we journeyed through the panhandle of north Idaho it was the ideal opportunity to check the place out for real.

 We reached our destination, Dog Park Park, in the tiny town of Cottonwood, Idaho and met up with the owners, Dennis and Frances, who are the most charming hosts, and their lovely golden retriever Walter who Emily fell immediately in love with.
-This is the most unusual B&B, as it only has one accommodation, a two storey high Beagle.
-It has two rooms, one in the body and a second is a loft room which you climb up a ladder to in the Beagle’s head.
-Of course Jack and Emily loved it.
-We spent ages chatting to Dennis and Frances before going across the Beagle, and settling into our comfortable quarters for the next 3 nights.
+This is the most unusual B&B, as it only has one accommodation, a two-storey high Beagle.
+It has two rooms, one in the body and a second in the loft room which you climb up a ladder to in the Beagle’s head.
+Of course, Jack and Emily loved it.
+We spent ages chatting to Dennis and Frances before going across the Beagle and settling into our comfortable quarters for the next 3 nights.

 During our stay here we spent a lot of time talking to Dennis and Francis.
 Running the B&B is only a small part of what they do.
 It turns out, not surprisingly, that having a huge dog shaped room to rent is an effective marketing tool for their main business which is making and selling carvings of dogs.